Danangjoyoo/python-worker/README.md

   - Added `restart` feature for worker
 - v2.0:
   - Added `process` worker to enable run your function in different GIL (Global Interpreter Lock) which could give you a performance boost
+- v2.2:
+  - Added `async_process` worker to enable run your async function / coroutine in different GIL (Global Interpreter Lock) which could give you a performance boost

 ---